We use the latest up to date software packages to create accurate designs of what your badge, medal, lanyard etc will look like.

 PVC can be built up in different layers creating nice colourfull products,

-Some colours may require to be seperated by a grove due to manufacture, this grove is approx 0.4mm wide, but we will advise on each design submitted.
+Some colours may require to be separated by a grove due to manufacture, this grove is approx 0.4mm wide, but we will advise on each design submitted.